cse-vr-capstone-team-4/4-Fun/notes-11.1.md

 4. ray cast has a hit, hight light the target island.
 - VirtualPointer.cs  — for highlight/not
 - copy over to scripts/
 - check whether raycast is good
+	- if a hit, get the hit gameobject's outline and enable it
+	- if no hit, disable all outlines
 - some code
                 // RayCast
 		// RayCastAll